 former Dominican monastery.

 The altar painting in the church, which is entitled

 'The Ascension of Virgin Mary', is a gift from Bavarian King Ludwig I

 (1825-1848).
-Two doors down from the entrance to the cathedral is this building (in
+Two doors down from the cathedral's entrance is this

-right, down the narrow passage.
+the narrow passage.